lunarc/lunarc_docs/docs/batch_system.md

 ### Compiler modules

 On **Aurora** software modules are arranged in a **hierarchical module naming scheme**.
-Accessing software on Aurora very different from earlier Lunarc systems and a [separate guide](http://lunarc-documentation.readthedocs.org/en/latest/aurora_modules/) is available.
+Accessing software on Aurora very different from earlier LUNARC systems and a [separate guide](http://lunarc-documentation.readthedocs.org/en/latest/aurora_modules/) is available.
 When compiling code using a [toolchain](http://lunarc-documentation.readthedocs.org/en/latest/aurora_modules/#compiling-code-and-using-toolchains) module is recommended.